-Over the years Alex's art has been seen in more than 100 exhibitions, including many gallery, university, and museum showings.
+Daniel and Irene Inouye, Hawaii's Governor, actor Gavin MacLeod, and many others.
 Solo exhibitions have ranged in scope from a dozen works in private shows to a major "retrospective" at the Newport Art Museum featuring 74 of his original works.
 Many of Alex's works have been made available in print form, and more than 70 separate print editions have been published.
-Samples of Alex's art are also published and distributed internationally by Pomegranate Communications.
+Samples of Alex's art are also published by Pomegranate Communications.
 To read comments by a variety of collectors and followers of Alex's art, click HERE.